Maprunner/hertsway/src/posts/leg-3-weston-little-wymondley.md

 The rather smart farm on the edge of Gravely was busy with horsy people doing horsy things.
 Next door was St Mary's Church which was equally well looked after with neat lawns, topiary and trimmed hedges.
 Round the corner we found out how it was done.
 One man drove the tractor with a large bucket on the front.
 The other man stood in the digger bucket with an enormous hedge trimmer and was lifted up to attack the hedge.

 The airstrip on the map turned out to be little more than some poorly mown grass and a faded wind sock but just up the hill was a fruit farm with neat rows of apple trees and around the corner it became a caravan park.
 Quite who comes to Stevenage for a caravan holiday is not immediately obvious, but there were a few people there so obviously there is a demand.
-It's probably marketed as "convenient for the A1(M)", which was just a few hundred metres further on once we had managed the a rather dodgy road crossing that involved steep steps down to a blind bend.
+It's probably marketed as "convenient for the A1(M)", which was just a few hundred metres further on once we had managed the rather dodgy road crossing that involved steep steps down to a blind bend.
 And then it was under the A1(M) and we could really feel we were getting somewhere.

 The route looped north towards Letchworth and then back south.
 We checked the road heading for Great Wymondley but it looked a bit narrow and fast, so we returned to the parallel path through the fields that led into the recreation ground.
 We passed a man having an animated discussion on his mobile phone, with a large metal detector and spade propped up next to him.
 It wasn't obvious he had found anything, but the field did have an excellent crop of stones to search through, as do so many that we have passed through (and indeed as does Helen's allotment).